jarends404/Trello_Example_Project/README.md

 You can also choose other browsers.
 Currently supported browsers are Chrome, Firefox and Safari. <br/>
 Once you applied these settings, click Apply and then OK.

-The last step is to click the run button next to a feature or scenario and choose run!
+The last step is to click the run button next to a feature or scenario and choose run! <br/>
+You can find the feature files under `src/test/resources/nl/example/features`.

 ### Running test cases through the command line using Maven